regilero/regilero.github.com/_posts/2014-09-19-drupal-details_ofdrupal_sa_core_2014_003_dos.markdown

 As you can see using the `sites/sites.php` to set your hostname-to-directory mapping is quite certainly a good thing to do in terms of performances (this search loop is avoided).
 Remember that theses file checks are done for **every** HTTP requests received by Drupal.

-So now re-read the patch, before this patch very long hostnames could be used, and you could use a very big number of subdomains... and for each subdomain you add several locations to check for a setting file...
+Now re-read the patch, before this patch very long hostnames could be used, and you could use a very big number of subdomains... and for each subdomain you add several locations to check for a setting file...

 This is where I came and then I made some evil tests to see how this multisite code would react with bad hostnames.
 Working only with the allowed characters (alphabetical letters, digits, dots, `:`) we can at least play with this deep settings files search.
 And the `sites.php` map shortcuts won't be used for bad hostnames.